atet/sql/README.md

 [![.img/step05a.png](.img/step05a.png)](#nolink)

-* You will get a console message that "_Committed changes for view 'all' (named before '') successfully._" and the _all_ view is now seen in the heirarchy of the database you created.
+* You will get a console message that "_Committed changes for view 'all' (named before '') successfully._" and the _all_ view is now seen in the hierarchy of the database you created.
 * You can navigate this view as you would a regular table.

 [![.img/step05b.png](.img/step05b.png)](#nolink)